ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 ### Architecture

 The BLE architecture is based on a layered protocol, where each layer relies on the abstractions provided by the layers under it.
 These layers are generally grouped into 3 components: **application**, **host**, and **controller**.
+These layers separate functionality, enhance modularity, interoperability, and power efficiency, making BLE adaptable for various low-power wireless device applications.

 ![Bluetooth Low Energy Protocol Architecture](https://github.com/ECE-180D-WS-2024/Wiki-Knowledge-Base/blob/main/Images/JacobLevinson/Image0.png)

 ### BLE Protocol Layers

 Although layers beneath the Security Manager and Attribute Protocol layers are not necessary to understand for users of the BLE protocol, we will touch on them briefly as well for completeness sake.
+By understanding the lower layers first, the abstractions above become more intuitive.

 ### Physical Layer (PHY)

 The physical layer (PHY) refers to the physical radio used in BLE communication.
 BLE uses the 2.4GHz ISM band (2.402–2.480 GHz utilized), consisting of 40 channels with 2 MHz spacing as well as a frequency-hopping transceiver.
+Clearly, some software is needed to interact with the physcial layer.

 ### Link Layer

 The link layer is the layer above the physical layer, which is responsible for scanning, advertising, and creating and maintaining connections by managing its state.
+Details like internal state are not typically exposed to users in most systems, so some method of communicating with to link layer to send/receieve commands is needed.

 ![Link Layer State Diagram](https://github.com/ECE-180D-WS-2024/Wiki-Knowledge-Base/blob/main/Images/JacobLevinson/Image1.webp)

 ### Host Controller Interface (HCI)

 The Host Controller Interface (HCI) layer is a standard protocol defined by the Bluetooth specification that allows the Host component to communicate with the Controller component.
 These components do not even necessarily exist inside the same chip, but they often are for simplicity.
 The HCI can use an API or standard interfaces such as UART, SPI, or USB.
+The HCI allows for implementation agnostic communication and control of BLE by a device, but multipule types of data/connections are not directly supported here.
+Thus, we need a layer to translate the multitude of data and protocol types into this standard HCI.

 ### Logical Link Control and Adaptation Protocol (L2CAP)

 The Logical Link Control and Adaptation Protocol (L2CAP) layer acts as a protocol multiplexing layer.
 It takes multiple protocols from the upper layers and places them in standard BLE packets for the lower layers.
-This data encapuslation allows the above layers to use BLE with an easy abstraction.
+This data encapuslation allows the above layers to use BLE with an easy abstraction, without worrying about the true BLE standards.

 ### Attribute Protocol (ATT)

-The Attribute Protocol (ATT) defines how a BLE device can expose data or attributes.
+The Attribute Protocol (ATT) defines how a BLE device can expose data or attributes, and the methods of how to do so.
+However, it isn't very convinient to access these individual attributes.

 ### Generic Attribute Profile (GATT)

 The Generic Attribute Profile (GATT) defines the format of the data exposed by a BLE device.
 It also defines the procedures needed to access the data exposed by a device.
+The GATT allows the ATT attributes to be group into services and characteristics, organizing the data for easy access.

 There are two roles within GATT: **Server** and **Client**.
 The Server is the device that exposes the data it would like to share or send.
 This data could be actual payload data (i.e., packets of an MP3 file, sensor data) or information about the device itself (i.e., battery level, device name).